 Contact us about any event you would like to cover.
-We don't accept news articles unless the coverage is cleared in advance by Assignments Editor Sharon Rose (firstname.lastname@example.org).
-Either you or the secretary must PROVIDE US WITH TYPED SUMMARIES OF THE ENTIRE COMPETITION.
-Summaries must include a list of champions and reserves and first through third places in each class, horse and owner or rider.
+We don't accept news articles unless the coverage is cleared in advance by an editor (firstname.lastname@example.org).

 All news stories should be sent to the Chronicle via email to email@example.com.
 Again, NO UNSOLICITED NEWS ARTICLES WILL BE ACCEPTED.

 News Stories: In general, they are due in the office by 9 a.m., Eastern time, Wednesday (3 days) following the competition.

 Open with the most important or unusual fact, usually the most important winner, but not necessarily.
 If a 60-year-old man wins a preliminary horse trial, or 15 riders fall off in the grand prix, consider putting that in the first paragraph.
 By the end of the first two paragraphs, include the full name of the competition, the location (city and state) and the date.

 DO NOT SUMMARIZE THE RESULTS IN SENTENCE FORM.
 The results serve this purpose.
 Instead, add information about the winners.
 With whom do they train?
 How long have they had the horse?
 Do they have an unusual method or interest?
 Where do they live?
 What piques your curiosity will pique our readers'.
 ALWAYS INCLUDE HOMETOWNS (and ages, when possible).

 Quotes make a news story.
 Finding winners and chatting with them about their horses and their lives is one of the most pleasurable parts of the business.
 Make sure you record quotes accurately.